celerysoft/README/README.md

 # README
 ## What is README?
-Somewhere to store my README resources like screenshots, QR codes, etc.
+Somewhere to store all my repositories README resources like screenshots, QR codes, etc.

 Think free to skim through all my repositories, hope you could find something interesting.